camuthig/camuthig.github.io/content/posts/php-73-features.md

 ```

 Another time I have found a trailing comma useful is when generating code.
 Allowing the trailing comma means the
-developer has to be just a little less thought to handling the edge case of the last value in the list.
+developer has to be just a little less careful handling the edge case of the last value in the list.
 For this reason,
 I'm hopeful the core team can eventually support trailing commas on the function/method declaration as well, but that
-was no included in the particular RFC.
+was not included in this particular RFC.